bugrahanaltan/TCPFileTransfer/README.md

 # TCP File Transfer

-This project provides a simple TCP file transfer server and client using Winsock.
+This project provides a simple TCP file transfer server and client using Winsock for Windows and POSIX socket APIs for Unix-like systems.
 The server sends requested files to the client upon request.

 ## Overview